Cavity-induced quantum droplets: Abstract

 \section{Abstract}

 Quantum droplets are formed in quantum many-body systems when the competition of quantum corrections with the mean-field interaction yields a stable self-bound quantum liquid.
-We predict the emergence of a quantum droplet when a Bose-Einstein condensate is placed in an optical resonator with transverse pumping.
-The strong coupling between the atoms and the cavity mode induces long-range interactions in the atoms and a roton mode for negative cavity detuning emerges.
-Using a Bogoliubov theory, we show that the roton mode competes with the repulsive atomic $s$-wave scattering.
+We predict the emergence of a quantum droplet when a Bose-Einstein condensate is placed in a transverse-pumped optical cavity.
+The strong coupling between the atoms and a cavity mode induces long-range interactions in the atoms, and a roton mode for negative cavity detuning emerges.
+Using Bogoliubov theory, we show that the roton mode competes with the repulsive atomic $s$-wave scattering.
 Due to the favorable scaling of the quantum fluctuations with respect to the volume, a self-bound stable quantum liquid emerges.